MaenoRyuko/AndroidAdvancePush/readme.md

 * The registration of favorites is basically the favorites data added to the information of registered users, and stored as an array of IDs (objectId) of selected stores.
-* Please check the data registered in the member management on administration screen of mBaaS.
+* Please check the data registered in the User Management on administration screen of mBaaS.
 .center[
 ![コード解説③](readme-image/favoriteDataInUserData.png)
 ]